AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.4/ex5.md

 ## Add audience to Azure Event Hub Destination

-In this exercise you will add your audience `--aepUserLdap-- - Interest in Equipment` to your `--aepUserLdap---aep-enablement` Azure Event Hub destination.
+In this exercise you will add your audience `--aepUserLdap-- - Interest in Plans` to your `--aepUserLdap---aep-enablement` Azure Event Hub destination.

 Log in to Adobe Experience Platform by going to this URL: [https://experience.adobe.com/platform](https://experience.adobe.com/platform).